 Neuroscience in Marketing: Practical Tips

-Our thoughts, feelings and actions are simply the result of neural activity in the brain.
+Our thoughts, feelings and actions are simply the results of neural activity in the brain.
 Marketers widely use insights from neurobiology to guess consumers' desires.

 According to Marketing Charts, 70% of marketers in 2020 used Facebook for advertising and 41% used Instagram.